Bryantdl7/darkstormdev/README.md

 ## Suggesting Addons and features

-To learn how to contribute, please look at [how to contribute](CONTRIBUTING.md)
+To learn how to suggest addons, features, and bugs, please look at [how to contribute](CONTRIBUTING.md).

 ## Current Development Team Members